 To keep your dog entertained on long journeys and help alleviate some of their concerns, pack a few of their favourite distractions into their crate or bed.

-- Treats: Giving your dog their favorite trip during a car ride can help to remove some of the negative connotations that they might associated with car rides – such as a trip to the vets!
+- Treats: Giving your dog their favourite trip during a car ride can help to remove some of the negative connotations that they might associated with car rides – such as a trip to the vets!
 If they know that they will get a delicious treat each time they go in the car, they may feel less fear and more excitement when it comes to car journeys.

 - Chew toys: The act of chewing and licking can be soothing for your dog, so give them a distraction in the form of a chew toy during their time in the car, to help calm them down.
 There are also several toys that are made specifically for dogs with anxiety that are designed to distract them, such as Lickimats which are specially designed to calm and soothe.